Health Care Reform Package Offers Moms a Way to Pump and Work

 Identifying and Reducing Bias in Scientific Evaluation

 Molly Carnes, M.D., presented this topic at UT Southwestern's Psychiatry Grand Rounds in 2008.
 She is director of Women's Health Research and co-director of Women in Science & Engineering Leadership Institute at the University of Wisconsin-Madison.
-WISMAC co-hosted Dr. Carnes and filmed her lecture, which is available on the intranet (access only from a UT Southwestern campus-network computer or via VPN).
+WISMAC co-hosted Dr. Carnes and filmed her lecture, which is available on MyUTSW, the campus intranet (access only from a UT Southwestern campus-network computer or via VPN).